ycrc/ycrc.github.io/docs/clusters-at-yale/guides/jupyter_ssh.md

 !!! tip
     If you are using a Conda environment, please follow the instructions for launching a Jupyter session via [Open OnDemand](/clusters-at-yale/access/ood-jupyter).
+    Make sure that you have installed Jupyter in your conda environment.
+We recommend `jupyterlab` which provides a nice user interface.

 Save your edited version of this script on the cluster, and submit it with `sbatch`.